rkunze/KSP-DOTSA/episode2/story.md

 **Almost**.
 But then:

-> _Flight, Telemetry: Something is off with the parachute..._ \
+> _Telemetry, Flight: Something is off with the parachute..._ \
-> _Flight, Visual Observation: Parachute collapsed!
+> _Visual Observation, Flight: Parachute collapsed!
 Repeat, 'chute collapsed!!_ \
-> _Flight, Telemetry: We lost contact!_
+> _Telemetry, Flight: We lost contact!_

 Analysis of the last seconds of telemetry and the telescope images revealed a problem with the reefing cutters.
 Apparently, the small charges used to cut the